ScotRail services suspended after emergency services attend train fire at Cupar station

-Edinburgh to Arbroath: ScotRail services suspended after train fire at Cupar station
+Edinburgh to Arbroath: ScotRail services suspended after Caledonian Sleeper fire at Cupar station

-The transport company has warned that due to the emergency incident on the line between Ladybank and Dundee, trains between Edinburgh, Dundee, Arbroath and Aberdeen will be affected.
+The transport company has warned that due to the emergency incident at Cupar, trains between Edinburgh, Dundee, Arbroath and Aberdeen will be affected.

 Police Scotland has confirmed that they were made aware of the fire at around 5.50 am on Wednesday, and the Scottish Fire and Rescue has been contacted for comment.